ganzm/AdvancedSystemsLab2013/code/mlmq/readme.txt

 dbscript -url jdbc:postgresql://localhost:5432 -db mlmq -user postgres -password postgres -createDatabase -createTables

 Start a Broker
-broker -config resource/unittestconfig.example.properties
+Copy resource/brokerconfig.example.properties to resource/brokerconfig.properties and adjust to your needs.
+Then: broker -config resource/brokerconfig.properties

 Start a client
-client -config resource/clientconfig.example.properties
+Copy resource/clientconfig.example.properties to resource/clientconfig.properties and adjust to your needs.
+Then: client -config resource/clientconfig.properties